La Toya Jackson (album)

 La Toya Jackson is the 1980 debut album from American singer-songwriter La Toya Jackson.
 It was released in America and mainland Europe.
 The album is most known for "Night Time Lover", a track produced by La Toya's brother Michael Jackson, who provides background vocals on the refrain.

 Album information

-In order to distinguish herself from her famous brothers, The Jacksons, La Toya only wanted her first name on the album.
+To distinguish herself from her famous brothers, The Jacksons, La Toya wanted only her first name on the album.
 "I begged just to have it 'La Toya'.
 But my father said, 'It's your last name.
 You got to use it.'
 But I wanted to see what I could do as an individual."
 The album was re-issued on CD in Japan in 1992.
-A successful petition was gathered by her fans at ChurchofLaToya.com to persuade the label, Cherry Pop, to re-release her debut album on CD for the first time in the UK.
+A successful petition was launched by her fans at ChurchofLaToya.com to persuade the label Cherry Pop to re-release her debut album on CD for the first time in the UK.
 It was re-released on May 22, 2006.